dgkf/debugadapter/README.md

 > serve as targets for eventual user interfaces and are not yet
 > functional.

-## Getting Started

-> IDE-specific getting-started guides will come when the project is
-> more mature

 `debugadapter` operates in one of two ways:

 1. `execute` mode, where A file is used as a script for execution, in which